ucsb-cs56/w20/_lab/lab07b.md

 You can ask a TA, mentor or instructor to try your app as well.
 They should see `admin` when they login.

+# Step 11: Login into Heroku and deploy your Master Branch

+Back in lab07a, you created a Heroku app for lab07.

+Login into the Heroku dashboard, find that app, and deploy your master branch from Github to that app.

+Then visit the app on Heroku and make sure it works there as well.

 # Final Step: Submitting your work for grading

 When you have a running web app, visit <{{page.gauchospace_url}}> and make a submission.